kel29/guided-module-one-project-assessment-seattle-web-082619/README.md

 ### For playing against the computer

 After you complete each turn, the computer will play a card. **You win** if you play all of your cards before the computer plays all of its cards. **You lose** if the computer plays all of its cards first, _or_ if you run out of cards to draw from the deck.
+As a note, the computer will not use its Eights to change the suit of the game, and will play them the same as any other card.

 ![Playing against computer display](images/against_computer.png)